 Sydney graduated from Berkeley with her MBA and Duke with her BA.

-As a member of Class 26, Sydney is serving her fellowship at Precursor Ventures under the mentorship of Miriam Rivera, a Kauffman Fellow of Class 15.
+As a member of Class 26, Sydney is serving her fellowship at Impressionism Capital under the mentorship of Miriam Rivera, a Kauffman Fellows of Class 15.